 Avoid water until the weigh in.
 If you can, have carbs on your way to the venue.
 At the Battle of Vienna, I weighed in at 70.5 Kg on the morning of the event before leaving home.
 Waiting for my turn the be weighed, combined with light movement drills (in-place skips, A-skips, lateral skips, crossover skips, light shadow sparring, etc) were more than enough to lose the remaining weight and got me down to 69.8 Kg.

 After the weigh-in, start re-hydrating and refeeding.
 It should be obvious that at this point, there is no room for experimentation.
 You should perform a weight cut during your off-season and then tweak it until it absolutely works for you before applying it in a contest situation.
 Your maximal rate of fluid absorption is 1.5 liters per hour.
 Drinking that much might upset your GI or hinder your subsequent performance in others ways.
 You might therefore want to go slightly slower.
 During the first hour, you’ll be consuming something in the vicinity of 60 g of carbohydrates and 30 g of protein, preferrably in fluid form.
 This corresponds to the 2008 JISSN position stand on nutrient timing .
+It should be noted at this point that the inclusion of fructose in the recovery drink can actually increase the maximum carbohydrate absorption rate by triggering the GLUT5 transporter.
+On the other hand, higher doses of fructose may cause GI discomfort, something you definitely don’t need in a fight, so be cautious with that.

 I just use maltodextrin powder and whey protein powder for that purpose.
 During the second hour, I’ll go for a second shake, usually something along the lines of my Basic Banana Shake, and a high carb Legal Cakes protein bar, i.e., Froco or Freshi.
 Figures 7 and 8 show the bars I use for refeeding.
 If time permits, I’ll have a serving of my Banana Protein Pancakes an hour later.
 I eat these pretty much every morning, so if there’s a meal I’m accustomed to, it’s them.